 You will only listen to the other voices speaking over the radio and no other disturbing noises.

-So buying a good quality headset with a higher price is the best investment for new student pilots.
+So buying a good quality headset at a higher price is the best investment for new student pilots.

-So as a newbie avoid all these worst student pilot mistakes to become a smart and better pilot quicker.
+So as a newbie, avoid all these worst student pilot mistakes to become a competent and better pilot quicker.